TanakaChingonzo/TanakaChingonzo.github.io/_posts/2017-01-03-weight-kindness.markdown

 It is worth one person’s happiness.
 It is worth a single person’s smile.
 It is worth protecting a friend’s courage.
 A single act of kindness is worth hope.

-A friend of mine had his birthday yesterday- and I forgot to with him a good one- Happy belated birthday @Finn Woelm.
+A friend of mine had his birthday yesterday- and I forgot to wish him a good one- Happy belated birthday @Finn Woelm.
 Finn on his birthday, as his only present, asked that each person who knew it was his birthday, did someone else an act of kindness.
 That- is the weight of kindness.

 Hope.